White Africans of European ancestry

-The African country with the largest population of European descendants both numerically and proportionally is South Africa, where white South Africans number 4.3 million people (7.7% of the population).
-Although white minorities no longer hold exclusive political power, some continue to retain key positions in industry and commercial agriculture in a number of African states.
+The African country with the largest population of European descendants both numerically and proportionally is South Africa, where white South Africans number 4,504,252 people, making up 7.3% of South Africa's population, according to the 2022 South African census.
+Smaller European-descended populations exist in Namibia, Angola, Madagascar, Morocco, Kenya, Senegal, Tunisia, Zambia, Zimbabwe and elsewhere.
+Although white minorities no longer hold exclusive political power, some continued to retain key positions in industry and commercial agriculture in several African states after the introduction of majority rule.

 Overview

 During the Colonisation of Africa, European settlement patterns generally favoured territories with a substantial amount of land at least 3,000 feet above sea level, an annual rainfall of over 510 mm but not exceeding 1020 mm, and relative freedom from the Tsetse fly.
 In contrast to Western and Central Africa, the milder, drier climates of Northern, Eastern, and Southern Africa thus attracted substantial numbers of permanent European immigrants.
 A modest annual rainfall of under 1020 mm was considered especially suitable for the temperate farming activities to which many were accustomed.
 Therefore, the first parts of Africa to be populated by Europeans were located at the northern and southern extremities of the continent; between these two extremes, disease and the tropical climate precluded most permanent European settlement until the late nineteenth century.
 The discovery of valuable resources in Africa's interior and the introduction of quinine as a cure for malaria altered this longstanding trend, and a new wave of European colonists arrived on the continent between 1890 and 1918.

 Most European colonists granted land in African colonies cultivated cereal crops or raised cattle, which were far more popular among the immigrants rather than managing the tropical plantations aimed at producing export-oriented crops such as rubber and palm oil.
 A direct consequence of this preference was that the territories with a rainfall exceeding 1020 mm developed strong plantation-based economies but produced almost no food beyond what was cultivated by small-scale indigenous producers; drier territories with large white farming communities became more self-sufficient in food production.
 The latter often resulted in sharp friction between European colonists and black African tribes as they competed for land.
 By 1960, at least seven British, French, and Belgian colonies—in addition to the Union of South Africa—had passed legislation reserving a fixed percentage of land for white ownership.
 This allowed colonists to legitimise their land seizures and began a process that had the ultimate consequence of commodifying land in colonial Africa.
 Land distribution thus emerged as an extremely contentious issue in those territories with large numbers of permanent European colonists.
 During the 1950s, black Africans owned about 13.7% of the land in South Africa and a little under 33% of the land in Southern Rhodesia.
 An inevitable trend of this factor, exacerbated by high rates of population growth, was that large numbers of black farmers as well as their livestock began to be concentrated in increasingly overcrowded areas.